-We stayed at The West Street Hotel, a boutique waterfront hotel in downtown Bar Harbor complete with Maine's only rooftop swimming pool.
-The pool alone makes it a quite the destination!
+- We stay at The West Street Hotel, a boutique waterfront hotel in downtown Bar Harbor complete with Maine's only rooftop swimming pool.
+It's walkable to everything and the pool alone makes it a quite the destination!

-1. Take a Foodie Tour
+1. Take a foodie walking tour

 It's best to do this early on in your visit so you can not only taste a bit of everything, but also score top notch restaurant recommendations from the local guide while meeting new people.

 2. Sail on the Margaret Todd

 We enjoyed the Schooner Afternoon Sail but you can also take a two-hour sunset cruise if you're feeling extra romantic.
 Don't forget a bottle of wine!

 4. Hike Acadia National Park

 As if Bar Harbor, Maine isn't stunning enough, Acadia's 125 miles of hiking trails are a short ten-minute drive away.
 The park is enormous, so you can spend an entire day (and then some) there.

-5. Devour Popovers at Jordan's Pond House
+5. Devour popovers at Jordan Pond House

-Make this foodie dream a reality at the historic Jordan's Pond House.
+Make this foodie dream a reality at the historic Jordan Pond House.
 I recommend doing a bit of hiking first and then taking a snack break there.

 Of note, the rest of the menu isn't anything to write home about so stick to tea, popovers and the epic view!

-6. Sip Coffee at Choco-Latte
+6. Relax and sip coffee at Choco-Latte

-If you know one thing about Jeff and me, it's probably that we love our coffee.
+We love our coffee.
 We visited Choco-Latte twice while we were in Bar Harbor, once while we were waiting for breakfast and another day as we were strolling along.

 Another adorable morning spot with locally-roasted coffee, homemade quiche, bagel sandwiches, and plenty of vegan options is Morning Glory Bakery.

 Relax on the comfy couches while sipping a speciality drink (I'm partial to the blueberry juniper cocktail) and watching the boats in the harbor.

 Learn more than you'll ever need to know about Bar Harbor's famed crustacean, including how they used to catch them and how they catch them today, with Lulu's Lobster Boat Ride.
 If you're lucky, you'll see some seals, too!

-9. Eat Lobster at Beal's Lobster Pier
+9. Eat lobster at Beal's Lobster Pier

 Enjoy a beautiful view of the southwest harbor in a fun and casual atmosphere while you wait for your steamed lobster, cornbread, and red potatoes.
 Bib included!

-10. Savor Ice Cream at Mount Desert Ice Cream
+10. Savor ice cream at Mount Desert Ice Cream

-This insanely creamy ice cream is made five batches at a time with real ingredients, and boy is it obvious.
+This insanely creamy ice cream is made five batches at a time with premium ingredients, and boy is it obvious.
 Mount Desert Ice Cream truly has some of the best ice cream I've ever had!

 Thanks to Visit Maine for coordinating the hotels, meals, and activities during our stay at Bar Harbor.
 I was not compensated for this post and all opinions are my own.